jordienr/jrd-carousel/README.md

 - **images**: `string[]`
 Required
-Array with urls to the images.
-They will be loaded in order __
+Array with `image` objects.
+They will be loaded in order

+Must have a src attribute and a alt attribute.

+__

 - **autoplay**: `boolean`
 Optional
 Default: `true`